Patient professional reference

-More than 39,000 new cases of lung cancer are diagnosed in the UK each year.
+There were 46,403 new cases diagnosed in the UK in 2014.
+53% were males and 47% were females.
 More than 35,000 people die from the condition.
 This is more than colorectal and breast cancer combined.
 More women now die of lung cancer than breast cancer.

 About 90% of lung cancers are caused by smoking.
 Now that fewer men smoke, lung cancer deaths in men have decreased by more than a quarter in the UK (a 27% reduction between 1971 and 2006).
 However, the number of women who smoke has risen and deaths from lung cancer in women have increased.